Node.js Microtasks: Promise Jobs, process.nextTick, and Timer Order

 });

-The function you pass to new Promise() has a name: the executor.
-And it runs immediately, synchronously, on the current call stack.
+The function passed to new Promise() is the executor, and the constructor calls it immediately on the current stack.

 console.log("before");